microsoft/azuredevopslabs/labs/tfs/readme.md

 ## Hands-On-Labs

 Here are the 2018 hands-on-labs for Team Foundation Server.
-If you want to access the labs offline, you can download them as MS Word documents from <a href="https://almvm2017.blob.core.windows.net/vm2017/VisualStudio ALMVM 2017 Labs.zip">here</a>
+If you want to access the labs offline, you can download them as MS Word documents from [here] (https://almvm2017wu.blob.core.windows.net:443/2017wulabs)

 <table width="100%">
    <thead>